-Vietnam jails 2 dozens on charges of terrorism, subversion
+Vietnam jails 2 dozen on charges of terrorism, subversion

 - Seahawks coach Pete Carroll says Bruce Arians 'can say whatever he wants' after calling CenturyLink Arizona's home field

-Both cases were reported by state-run Thanh Nien newspaper.
+Meanwhile, a court in south-central province of Binh Dinh sentenced nine people to between three and 14 years for attempted subversion and spreading propaganda against the communist state at the one-day trial Wednesday.

+They were convicted of printing and distributing leaflets in a village in February, defaming the country’s leaders and instigating people to overthrow the government, it said.

 Court officials were unavailable for comment Thursday.

+Despite sweeping economic reforms over the past three decades that made Vietnam one of the fastest growing economies in the region with booming foreign investment and trade, the communist authorities tolerate no challenge to their one-party rule.